Culture of the Cayman Islands: Religion

 The influences of American and European culture are most evident in the religion of the Cayman Islands, where Christianity is the most practiced religion.
 Within the island group, Christian denominations include Anglican, Baptist, Catholicism, Church of God, Presbyterian, and United Church, among others.
 Because religion is an important aspect of the culture of the Cayman Islands, most of the local businesses as well as the harbors and ports are closed on Sundays.
 The same establishments are closed on Christmas days.
 The Cayman Islands also hosts a growing Jewish community.

 Language

 British English is the most commonly spoken language in the Cayman Islands, albeit with a distinctive Caymanian dialect.
 Jamaican patois is also commonly spoken in the Cayman Islands, and younger Caymanian generations have adopted certain Jamaican terms and expressions.

 Cuisine

 The food of the Cayman Islands includes traditional Afro-Caribbean fare such as cassava, johnny cake, breadfruit, plantain, and meat pie.
-Jamaican cuisine has also been an influence in the Cayman Islands, and jerk seasoning has become popular for use on meat dishes such as chicken, fish and pork.
+Jamaican cuisine has also been an influence in the Cayman Islands, and jerk seasoning has come into common use on meat dishes such as chicken, fish and pork.
 Curry is also used frequently in rice, chicken, and fish dishes.
-Traditional Caymanian fare includes dishes made from turtle meat, conch, goat, and fish such as grouper and snapper, with locally made Cayman sea salt.
+Traditional Caymanian fare includes dishes made from turtle meat, conch, goat, and fish such as grouper and snapper, with locally produced Cayman sea salt.